 Notes:

-- Cooking spray does not always work well.
+- Be sure to use baking spray, not regular cooking spray, to prevent sticking.
 I find that a generous coating of softened butter and a dusting of flour works best.

-- Trisha’s recipe instructs the removal of the cake from the bundt pan after only 10 minutes of cooling.
-However, I find that the cake can be a little delicate to unmold at this point.
-I have better luck waiting about 45 minutes before unmolding.
+- Trisha’s recipe instructs you to remove the cake from the bundt pan after only 10 minutes of cooling.
+However, I find the cake can be a little delicate to unmold at this point.
+I have better luck waiting about 30-45 minutes before unmolding.
 You can try it at the 10-minute mark if you like.
 Wait a little longer if it looks like it needs to firm up more.

-- If the cake resists coming out of the pan after the cooling period, submerge the bundt pan halfway into hot water for a minute or two, then attempt to unmold it.
+- If the cake still won’t release from the pan after the cooling period, submerge the bundt pan halfway into hot water for a minute or two, then try unmolding it.
 Repeat this step a couple of times if needed.
-The hot water helps melt the butter and allows the cake to release from the pan more easily.
+The hot water helps melt the butter and allows the cake to release more easily from the pan.

 Disclosure: This site contains paid advertising and affiliate links.
 In Good Flavor is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.